VSEScala/Scala-Dining/README.md

 GRANT USAGE ON SEQUENCE "CreditManagement_fixedtransaction_id_seq" TO scala;
 ```

-Static and media files are served with a cache directive of 1 day.
+Static and media files are served with a cache directive of 10 minutes.